mueller-lab/EmbryoNet/GUI/README.md

 8) Set "Where to build binaries to "path_to_build" e.g. "C:\EmbryoNet\GUI\build"
 9) press Configure  (specify the generator of the project as "Visual Studio 16 2019")
 10) press Generate
-11) Open Project in Microsoft Visual Studio 2019
+11) Open the project in Microsoft Visual Studio 2019.
+The porject sould be located in  "path_to_build" e.g. "C:\EmbryoNet\GUI\build\Embryo_classifier.sln"
-12) Right click on "Solution in  "Embryo_classifier" and "Build solution"
+12) Change the configuration mode to "Release"
+13) Select all traget in the solution explorer, right click over them and choose "Build selection"

 Starting from 5) you can alternatively continue in command line with the activated environment